sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 #### V-Structure

-last configuration is "common effect" and sometimes called V-Structure.
+the last configuration is "common effect" and is sometimes called V-Structure.

-- in this configuration one variable is affected by another two variables.
+- in this configuration, one variable is affected by another two variables.

 - P(x, y, z) = P(x) P(y) P(z|x, y)